UN refuses Taliban’s suggestion to replace women staff with men: ‘We are steadfast’

 Afghanistan has been plagued by multi-faceted crises.

-Recently, a widespread plague of locusts is damaging the country’s crops in northern provinces, threatening 1.2 million tons of wheat, humanitarian organisation Save The Children said on Monday.
+A plague of locusts damaged crops in northern provinces, threatening 1.2 million tons of wheat, Save The Children said on Monday.

-The infestation comes at the worst possible time, as 8 million Afghans were cut off from food aid in the past two months due to funding shortfalls, and over 15 million people – a third of Afghanistan’s population – is projected to face crisis levels of hunger over the next five months.
+It comes as eight million Afghans were cut off from food aid in the past two months due to funding shortfalls, and more than 15 million people – a third of Afghanistan’s population – are projected to face crisis levels of hunger over the next five months.

 Join our commenting forum